Kia K900 Insurance Rates

 Rates are averaged for all Kia K900 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Kia K900 Insurance
+How to Find the Best Kia K900 Insurance

-Below is a brief recap of the information touched on above.
+The list below is a brief recap of the material that was presented in the illustrations above.

-- Higher risk drivers who tend to receive serious violations pay on average $1,710 more each year for auto insurance
+- High-risk drivers who tend to receive serious violations could be forced to pay on average $1,620 more each year for car insurance

 Rate Tables and Charts